Current ACP Courses and Descriptions

 Go to Top of Page

-Chemistry 1111: Introductory Chemistry I (5) [MS] - Presents an introduction to the fundamental laws and theories of chemistry.
+Chemistry 1111: Introductory Chemistry I (MOTR CHEM 150L) (5) [MS] - Prerequisites: MATH 1030 (or a score of 26 or higher on either the Math ACT or the Missouri Math Placement Test) and MATH 1035 (MATH 1035 may be taken concurrently).
+Presents an introduction to the fundamental laws and theories of chemistry.
 Laboratory experiments are designed to demonstrate some aspects of qualitative and quantitative analysis and to develop skills in laboratory procedures.
-Chemistry majors may not include both Chem 1082 and 1111, nor both Chem 1011 and 1111 in the 120 hours required for graduation.
+Chemistry majors may not include both CHEM 1011 and CHEM 1111 in the 120 hours required for graduation.

 Go to Top of Page

-Communication 1040: Introduction to Public Speaking (3) [C] - Theories and techniques of organization, evidence, argumentation, persuasion, and delivery in public speaking.
+Communication 1040: Introduction to Public Speaking (MOTR 110) (3) [C] - This course introduces students to theories and techniques of organization, argumentation, persuasion, and delivery in public speaking.
+This course fulfills the University's general education communication proficiency requirement.

 Media Studies 1100: Introduction to Advertising (3) - An introduction to the history, rhetoric, and aesthetics of Advertising.
 A basic understanding of industry issues and key areas such as account management, research, strategy, creative, media, and production.